phalcon-orphanage/docs/en/db-models.md

 Public properties provide less complexity in development.
 However getters/setters can heavily increase the testability, extensibility and maintainability of applications.
 You will need to decide which strategy is best for you depending on the needs of the application.
 The ORM is compatible with both schemes of defining properties.

-> Underscores in property names can be problematic when using getters and setters.
+> **NOTE**: Underscores in property names can be problematic when using getters and setters.
 {: .alert .alert-warning }

 If you use underscores in your property names, you must still use camel case in your getter/setter declarations for use with magic methods. (e.g. `$model->getPropertyName` instead of `$model->getProperty_name`, `$model->findByPropertyName` instead of `$model->findByProperty_name`, etc.).